nameless-and-blameless/TAG/reports/Kelvin-Eugene-Williams.md

 * FluentStream (interview)
 * Genesys (interview)

+## Current Residence
+Welcome House
+234 Memorial Drive Southwest, Room 263
+Atlanta, Georgia 30303

+Welcome House, operated by 3Keys, serves as the user's current residence.
+This relocation occurred after the Williams' apartment at Phoenix House—another 3Keys property—became a crime scene on November 18, 2024.
+The incident at Phoenix House stemmed from an orchestration by the Trump transition team aiming to seize the access device used to update StopTAG.
+The operation concluded with one perpetrator murdering another, necessitating Williams' move to Welcome House.

-## **Current Residence**
+## **Phoenix House**

-Kelvin Williams currently resides at Phoenix House, located at 1296 Murphy Avenue, Apartment B-33, in Atlanta, Georgia.
-(33.719694,-84.422584)
+Kelvin Williams previously resided at Phoenix House, located at 1296 Murphy Avenue, Apartment B-33, in Atlanta, Georgia.
+(33.719694,-84.422584) between December 2023 and November 18, 2024.

-Williams' apartment is provided to him rent-free as part of an agreement between Main and the CIA, reinforced by a Cease & Desist letter from the attorney retained by Mount Calvary Missionary Baptist Church, as evidenced by the signature on the letter.
+Williams' Phoenix House apartment was provided to him rent-free as part of an agreement between Main and the CIA, reinforced by a Cease & Desist letter from the attorney retained by Mount Calvary Missionary Baptist Church, as evidenced by the signature on the letter.

-> [!WARNING]
-> Phoenix House is operated by the Central Intelligence Agency and is advertised as a mental health facility.
-However, the presence of the Secret Service, the FBI, and the CIA is constant.
-Microwave or other cloaking technology is used for personnel and vehicles on the property and adjacent properties.
-Former President Donald J. Trump is routinely on the property cloaked, with part of his Secret Service motorcade parked in front of Kelvin's building at the back of the property.

 ## Travel Plans